novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 ![Terraform | AWS EC2 + Internet Gateway + SSH Access | ssh to ec2 instance](https://i.imgur.com/uL1TulT.png)

-We can see from image above that we are able to connect to ec2 instance via ssh, and the instance is connected to internet.
+We can see from image above that we are able to connect to ec2 instance via SSH, and the instance is connected to internet.